Please select your state

 What can people do to engage on this issue?

-Concerned Americans and independent professionals can visit votenopro.com and sign the petition to protect the freedom and flexibility of independent contractors.
-They can also contact their lawmakers.
+Concerned Americans and independent professionals can tell lawmakers to protect the freedom and flexibility of independent contractors.

 Finally, if they join Americans for Prosperity’s Flex Your Independence campaign, they’ll have the opportunity to share their own personal story and partner with independent contractors and supportive activists across the country who are celebrating and standing up for independent work against threats such as the PRO Act.